 “In my opinion, the work of politicians is not any more or any less important than any other work in society.
-I think what Members of Parliament should especially have is a sense of responsibility, a broad comprehensive way of thinking and an open mind.
-After all, they make decisions on matters that concern the entire country and the nation.”
+I think what Members of Parliament should especially have is a sense of responsibility, a broad comprehensive way of thinking and an open mind.”

 Anna-Liisa Tiekso at the Railway Station in 1970, about to board a train to Moscow.

 Anna-Liisa Tiekso (later Korpinen) became active in politics at the age of 22.
 She was involved in several social policy reforms in the 1960s and 1970s.

 Tiekso was the first child in her family.
 Her father was a small farmer and mother an elementary school teacher.
 She passed the matriculation examination in 1949.
 Politics was part of the life of the family living in Kemi, as her parents were members of the left-wing workers’ movement.
 Tiekso joined the Finnish Democratic Youth League and served as its chair from 1955 to 1964.
 She was also a member of the Communist Party of Finland (SKP) and the Finnish People's Democratic League (SKDL), which she represented during her political career.